Percolation on triangulations: a bijective path to Liouville quantum gravity: Discrete dictionary II: Exploration tree

 The proof of Theorem~\ref{thm:dfs-inf} will provide an explicit way to obtain $\Delta_M(\sigma)$ from $(M,\sigma)$ by a certain DFS procedure (see the proof of Lemma~\ref{prop9}).
 The recursive step of this procedure is as described in Definition~\ref{def:Delta}.

 Let $w\in\imK$, and let $(M,\si)=\Phi^\infty(w)$.
 As we now explain, the infinite DFS tree $\Delta_M(\sigma)$ (assuming it is uniquely determined) can be obtained directly from the walk $w$ similarly as in the finite volume case.
 We first need to extend the notion of \emph{height-code} to infinite plane trees.
-An \emph{infinite rooted plane tree} is an infinite planar map with a single face having a marked vertex called the \emph{root-vertex}.
-Let $T$ be a one-ended infinite rooted plane tree, and let $v_0$ be its root-vertex.
+An \emph{infinite rooted plane tree} is an infinite one-ended planar map with a single face, together with a \emph{marked vertex}.
+Note that the graph underlying an infinite rooted plane tree is a one-ended tree.
+Let $T$ be an infinite rooted plane tree, and let $v_0$ be its marked vertex.
 The \emph{relative height} of a vertex $v$ of $T$ is the ``difference of length'' between the path $P$ from $v$ to $\infty$ in $T$ and the path $P'$ from $v_0$ to $\infty$ in $T$ (this difference makes sense because $P,P'$ coincide except on a finite portion).
 The \emph{height-code} of $T$ is the bi-infinite sequence $\hcode(T)=(h_i)_{i\in\ZZ}$ of the relative heights of the vertices seen in clockwise order around $T$, with time 0 corresponding to being at the first corner of $v_0$.
 We adopt the convention $h_i=-\infty$ if there are less than $i$ vertices appearing after $v_0$ around the tree.
-It is not hard to see that $\hcode$ is a bijection between the set of one-ended infinite rooted plane trees and the set of sequences $(h_i)_{i\in\ZZ}$ with $h_i\in \ZZ\cup\{-\infty\}$ such that $h_0=0$, $\liminf_{i\to -\infty}(h_i)=\liminf_{i\to +\infty}(h_i)=-\infty$, and for all $i\in \ZZ$, $h_{i+1}\leq h_i+1$.
+It is not hard to see that $\hcode$ is a bijection between the set of infinite rooted plane trees and the set of sequences $(h_i)_{i\in\ZZ}$ with $h_i\in \ZZ\cup\{-\infty\}$ such that $h_0=0$, $\liminf_{i\to -\infty}(h_i)=\liminf_{i\to +\infty}(h_i)=-\infty$, and for all $i\in \ZZ$, $h_{i+1}\leq h_i+1$.

 Let $w\in\imK$.
 Let $w^{(0)}$ be the prefix of $w$ ending right after the last $a$-step or $b$-step $x_0$ of $w^-$.
 For all $i\in\ZZ$, let $w^{(i)}$ be the prefix of $w$ ending just after the $i$th step of $w$ which is either an $a$-step or a $b$-step, where we count these steps relative to step $x_0$.
 Let $(T^i(k))_{k\in\ZZ^{\leq 0}}$ be the sequence of indices of the spine steps of $w^{(i)}$, and let $\pi(w^{(i)})=\ldots w_{T^i(-2)} w_{T^i(-1)}w_{T^i(0)}$.
 Since $w$ is normal there exists a split time $t$ of $w^{(\max(0,i))}$ preceding $\min(0,i)$, and it is not hard to see that the spine steps of $w^{(0)}$ and $w^{(i)}$ before the split time $t$ are equal.
 Hence there are numbers $k_i,k_i'\in\ZZ^{\leq 0}$ such that